Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

-However, there is one situation where the conventional theory fails.
-The covariant approach predicts a non-zero red shift of the resonance frequency, which arises when there are perturbations (kicks with respect to the longitudinal axis) of the electron motion.
-Experimental results confirm our correction for spontaneous undulator emission.
+However, there is a specific scenario in which the conventional theory breaks down.
+The covariant formulation predicts a non-zero red shift in the resonance frequency when the electron motion experiences perturbations—specifically, transverse kicks with respect to the longitudinal axis.
+Experimental observations support this correction for spontaneous undulator emission, validating the covariant approach in such cases.